tmdomingues/hawaiian-pizza-master/README.md

 Possible solution for part 2:

 The correct approach would be to create a git repo with the initial project sent by Graphtech and then do a feature branch to implement the new rule for Part 2, and the diff with master would provide the difference of my code.

+Business decision: The rule asked to implement here has an implied decision to be made during the exercise.
+If the pinneapple(hawaii) pizza is present in an order of 3 pizzas and is also the cheapest of the three, this solution conteplates the cheapest of three AFTER applying the 10% rule not before (which could also easily be implemented).

 That being said and since the changes are not significant, here they are:

 1 - Altered the file PurchaseServiceTest, given TDD approach to implement new rule.